 Baibai | バイバイ | Bye-bye |

-Greetings such as “Good morning” and “Thank you” are used in the languages of each country overseas, but the words “Itadakimasu [いただきます]” and “Gochisousama-deshita [ごちそうさまでした]” used before and after meals are unique to Japan.
-“Itadakimasu” expresses gratitude for “Getting a life”, and “Gochisousama-deshita” expresses gratitude for running around to prepare meals.
+Greetings such as “Good morning” and “Thank you” are used in the languages of each overseas country, but the words “Itadakimasu [いただきます]” and “Gochisousama-deshita [ごちそうさまでした]” used before and after meals are unique to Japan.
+“Itadakimasu” expresses gratitude for “getting a life,” and “Gochisousama-deshita” expresses gratitude for running around to prepare meals.

-Many countries overseas do not have a fixed greeting to use before and after such a meal, and many people find it strange or surprised to hear “Itadakimasu” or “Gochisousama-deshita” in Japan.
+Many overseas countries do not have a set greeting to use before and after such a meal, and many people find it strange or surprising to hear “Itadakimasu” or “Gochisousama-deshita” in Japan.

 English | Informal | Formal Polite | Formal Respectful |